Summer Show 2026

 - A growing culinary herb garden pot (max 30cm/12” diameter)

-- 10 stems of sweet peas, any variety
+- 10 stems sweet peas, any variety

 - 6 blooms roses, large flowered types (e.g. hybrid tea)